rschristopher/ischristtrue.com/src/ancient-views/index.md

 And as this trend continued (breaking up families) so too emerged feminist attacks on masculinity.

 Consider that every "wave" of feminism was *proceeded* by erosions to the nuclear family.
-We saw enlightenment-era thinkers rationalizing these problems in Darwinian terms, that in the "survival of the fittest" men had dominated women.
-As always, the "intellectuals" provided cover for what is clearly a demonic end.
+And just as modern "intellectuals" explain this as progress, we saw enlightenment-era "intellectuals" rationalizing these problems in Darwinian terms, that men had dominated women in an evolutionary sense.

-This ongoing disruption of the natural order (nuclear families) results in ancient pagan gender roles.
+This ongoing breakdown of families results in the emergence of ancient gender roles.
 We see today polygamy and
  [sneaky fuckers](https://en.m.wiktionary.org/wiki/kleptogyny)
  and eunuchs (castrated men) and many many disposable men and women.
 We see abhorrent sexual behavior normalized and treated as if it's innovative and new, rather than more of the same ancient demonism.

-Secular "masculinity" is emasculating men into a pre-Christian archetype of slavish obedience to their "gods" (whatever ideology they follow).
+Secular "masculinity" is emasculating men into a pre-Christian archetype of slavish obedience to the powers and principalities ruling over us.
-This in turn creates reactionary masculinity leading to violence.
+This in turn creates reactionary masculinity leading to violence which only strengthens the principalities.
 This is clearly demonic and anti-Christian.

 Similarly, secular feminity is diminishing the value of women, paradoxically replacing femininity with masculine energy as the only valuable energy (putting women in a decided disadvantage in the battle of the sexes they imagine themselves playing).
-Beauty and grace are replaced with fashion and idolatry, ironically played out most successfully by biological men pretending to be women (further reducing the value of women such that biological men routinely become "woman of the year").
+Beauty and grace are replaced with fashion and idolatry, ironically played out most successfully by biological men pretending to be women (further reducing the value of women such that biological men now routinely become "woman of the year").

-The end result of this game is to devalue men and women back into ancient gender roles.
+The end result of this nihilistic program is to devalue men and women back into ancient gender roles.
-Rather than being made in the image and likeness of God to minister to one another, men and women become as valueless as they were in the ancient world.
+Rather than being made in the image and likeness of God to minister to one another in marriage, men and women become as valueless as they were in the ancient world.
 See Aristotle's view of women to better understand ancient views about women and where this is all headed.

 !!! warning "Aristotle"
     The female is as it were a deformed male

-The consequences of activists and liberation movements have not empowered or liberated anyone, but instead degraded God-given human rights to "privileges", things granted by the powers and principalities, the false gods of our worship.
+The consequences of activists and liberation movements have not empowered or liberated anyone, but instead degraded God-given human rights into "privileges", things granted by the powers and principalities, the false gods of modern worship.
 We've even come to believe these false gods can take those "privileges" away.
 Always remember, human rights are God-given and can never be taken away by demonic powers.